Check out our new Founder's Reserve Manuka Honey 830+MG in the Shop!

 Manuka honey is produced by ordinary honey bees foraging on the nectar of the flowering Mānuka tree, which is native to and grows predominantly in New Zealand.

-Manuka honey is the most expensive honey in the world.
-It is highly valued for its wellness, healing, wound care, and nourishing skin care benefits.
+Manuka honey is the most expensive honey in the world and is valued for its wellness, healing, wound care, and nourishing skincare benefits.

 Methylglyoxal is a naturally occurring organic compound found in varying concentrations in Manuka honey.
 It is commonly abbreviated as either MG or MGO.
 A direct correlation exists between the MG level of the honey and the antibacterial property of the honey.
-Higher MG concentrations in Manuka honey therefore provide more efficacy or potency in regards to the overall health, wellness, and healing properties of the honey.
+Higher MG concentrations in Manuka honey, therefore, provide more efficacy or potency in regard to the overall health, wellness, and healing properties of the honey.

 The Methylglyoxal level, as determined by independent laboratories, is the primary factor that determines the value of the honey when sold by a producer (i.e., the beekeeper) to a packer who will be labeling and marketing the honey.
-The MG level should likewise be the key number that you as a consumer are looking at to determine the value of the honey you are purchasing.
-So, you can expect that the level of MG rises, so does the price of your Manuka honey.
+The MG level should likewise be the key number that you, as a consumer, look at to determine the value of the honey you are purchasing.
+So, you can expect that as the level of MG rises, so does the price of your Manuka honey.

 All honey has naturally occurring antibacterial activity due to the conversion of glucose oxidase to hydrogen peroxide.
 This antibacterial activity is referred to as peroxide activity (PA).